TITLE 16 OCCUPATIONAL

 16.2.18.23 INTRAVENOUS THERAPY EXPANDED PRACTICE CERTIFICATION: The board shall only issue certification to applicants after successful completion

-of the Intravenous Therapy Expanded Practice Course, and successful completion and documentation of a practicum to
+of the intravenous therapy expanded practice course, and successful completion and documentation of a practicum to

 [16.2.18.23 NMAC - N, 6/16/2015]

-16.2.18.24 BIOIDENTICAL HORMONE THERAPY
+16.2.18.24 BIOIDENTICAL HORMONE THERAPY EDUCATIONAL

-EDUCATIONAL COURSE APPROVAL: The
+COURSE APPROVAL: The board shall

-educational course shall submit to the board:
+upon completion of the following requirements.
+The educational course shall submit to the board:

 B. payment of the application fee for